View Associated Notes

 (e) provides the written medication management plan to a community pharmacy chosen by the patient

-For any particular patient—applicable not more than once in each 12 month period, except if there has been a significant change in the patient’s condition or medication regimen requiring a new DMMR
+For any particular patient—applicable not more than once in each 12 month period, and only if item 245 does not apply in the same 12 month period, except if there has been a significant change in the patient’s condition or medication regimen requiring a new DMMR

 (See para AN.0.52 of explanatory notes to this Category)